zaccolley/twilio-call-phone-from-browser/README.md

 # twilio browser to phone (softphone)

-_based on [twilio-client-quicker-starter](https://github.com/choppen5/twilio-client-quicker-starter) ported to node cause i couldnt find any simple examples_
+_this is completely this example [twilio-client-quicker-starter](https://github.com/choppen5/twilio-client-quicker-starter) but instead of ruby it's node, cause i couldnt find any simple starter examples_

 ## twilio